Privacy Policy

 • Persons in connection with any sale, merger, acquisition, disposal, reorganisation, or similar change in the Smart business.

 • Third parties providing services for the online Smart Retire drawdown facility.
-This will include payroll processing and identify verification checks.
+This will include payroll processing and identity verification checks.

 • Pension industry bodies, to enable research-related initiatives to provide pension data analysis, including developing better evidence of people’s savings habits, with the purposes of optimising individuals’ decision-making and improving the outcomes for members and industry stakeholders.